TimThinner/TimThinner.github.io/web/MakingCity/ReadMe.txt

 Which starts polling all timers for this controller.
 This is important, because all views must always show "the latest" data fetched from the server.
 When a view is shown (=rendered), it first creates a skeleton of HTML markup, where empty data-placeholders are inserted into parent element.
-If all models are ready (areModelsReady()) then also the data is available and it is appended into place-holders.
+If all models are ready (areModelsReady()) then also the data is available and it is appended into placeholders.
 But if all models are NOT ready we show a Wait-spinner and wait for Model to trigger "fetched" notification.
 The models (one or many) also notify View whenever new data is fetched.
 So the chart update can happen "out-of-sync", one model at a time.

 Q: How does a view "know" when it has to refresh its display?
-A: When a view is created, it start to listen for its model(s), like this:
+A: When a view is created, it starts to listen for its model(s), like this:
 	// Which models I have to listen?
 Select which ones to use here:
 	Object.keys(this.controller.models).forEach(key => {
 		if (key === 'SolarModel') {